GilOliveira/schemadotorg/docs/TESTING.md

 @see /admin/config/search/schemadotorg/sets/common/setup

-- Check that the form is only be submitted once with progress throbber
+- Check that the form is only be submitted once with progress throbber.

+**schemadotorg.jstree.js**

+@see /admin/reports/schemadotorg/docs/things

+- Check that Schema.org type hierarchical tree works as expected.

+- Check that Schema.org types link to the Schema.org type details page.

 **schemadotorg_ui.js**

 @see /admin/structure/types/schemadotorg?type=Person

+- Check that the 'Filter by Schema.org property' filters the displayed properties.

+- Check that the 'Filter by Schema.org property' can be reset.

 - Check that the 'Hide/Show unmapped' link toggles the displayed properties.

-- Check that the 'Filter by Schema.org property' filters the displayed properties.

 - Check that the 'Add new field' summary is updated as the new field is configured.

+- Check that adding new field changes to row's status color to warning.

 **schemadotorg_jsonld_preview.js**